juliabennett/TheGreatDivider/README.md

-#The Great Divider
+# The Great Divider

-This repository contains code for  [TheGreatDivider.xyz](http://www.TheGreatDivider.xyz), a web app that I built as a Fellow at Insight Data Science.
+Code for a web app built as a Fellow at Insight Data Science.
+Applies NLP and agglomerative clustering to identify topics in reddit data.